Overdamped quasibound states inside a Schwarzschild black hole: Results

-Moving the discussion to the interior, and keeping in mind that the boundary conditions in Eq. \eqref{internal_BCs} are not invariant under the Darboux transformation (at least the regularity condition close to the singularity is not satisfied, see Appendix \ref{AppA} for a detailed proof), we can state that the interior axial OQBSs found here, will not satisfy any isospectrality relation with respect to the interior modes of polar perturbations, assuming that any polar QBSs might exist.
+Moving the discussion to the interior, and keeping in mind that the boundary conditions in Eq. \eqref{internal_BCs} are not invariant under the Darboux transformation (at least the regularity condition close to the singularity is not satisfied, see Appendix \ref{AppA} for a detailed proof), we can assume that the interior axial OQBSs found here, may not satisfy the isospectrality relation with respect to the interior modes of polar perturbations.